 Not all movies are instant classics.
 Some require the kindness of time to look more appealing, or the interest of a select group of fans to turn the movie into a cult classic.
 Who knows?
 Baz Luhrmann's 2013 version of The Great Gatsby may just have a chance after all.

-Kubrick is good at making movies that everyone dislikes, realizes that they were chumps for disliking it, and then pretends to have liked all along.
-For example, Roger Ebert gave the movie a bad review, only to go back on it later.
+Stanley Kubrick is good at making movies that everyone dislikes, realizes that they were chumps for disliking it, and then pretends to have liked all along.
+For example, Roger Ebert gave The Shining a bad review, only to go back on it later.

 Variety regarded the film as a destruction of everything that made the Stephen King book terrifying, and said that Shelley Duvall “transforms the warm sympathetic wife of the book into a simpering, semi-retarded hysteric.”
-In fact – Shelley was nominated for a Razzie for worst actress for the role, along with – for reals – Kubrick for worst director!
+In fact, Shelley was nominated for a Razzie for worst actress for the role, along with, no joke, Kubrick for worst director!
 Wow.

-In fairness – the movie was probably the worst adaptation when you think about, and by ‘worst’ I mean least loyal.
-Hell – Jack doesn’t even have an ax in the book, but rather a mallet.
+In fairness, the movie wasn't exactly loyal to the source material.
+Jack doesn’t even have an ax in the book, but rather a mallet.
 But hey – can you imagine if Kubrick kept that in?

 “I sat cringing before MGM’s Technicolor production of The Wizard of Oz, which displays no trace of imagination, good taste, or ingenuity… I don’t like the Singer Midgets under any circumstances, but I found them especially bothersome in Technicolor… I say it’s a stinkeroo.” – Russell Maloney, The New Yorker